Understanding IT security

 Connecting with a community and solving problems together is the future of security.

-Red Hat and continuous security
+Red Hat and IT security

 We want you to have confidence as you adopt a continuous security strategy.
 We do that by making open source ready for the enterprise.
 Our goal is to help your business remain competitive, flexible, and adaptable while maintaining security and regulatory compliance.